Yaasiin-15/resturant-management/README.md

 ## Tech Stack

 ### Frontend
-- React 18 with TypeScript
+- React 18 with JSX
 - Tailwind CSS for styling
 - React Router for navigation
 - Lucide React for icons
+- Vite for build tooling

 ### Backend
 - Spring Boot 3.2.1